HuanyuUSC/PoIntInt/DESIGN_PROPOSAL.md

 H ≈ (1/(8π³)) · Σ_q w_q · (∂A(k_q)/∂θ) · (∂A(k_q)/∂θ)^T
 ```
 Note: This approximation uses only first derivatives and does NOT require `d²A/dθ²`.

+**IMPORTANT**: The above formula is for self-volume computed via form factor field (intersection of geometry with itself).
+However, the unified interface does NOT implement self-volume this way.
+Instead, self-volume should be computed using the divergence theorem: V = (1/3) ∫_S (x, y, z) · n dS, which requires DoF-specific local contributions.
+This is NOT YET IMPLEMENTED in the unified interface.

 **Implementation**:
 1. **Kernel**: `compute_intersection_volume_gradient_kernel`